I’ve Had My Offer Accepted – What’s Next?

 How Novello Chartered Surveyors Can Help You

 At Novello Chartered Surveyors, we don’t just use the latest technology and our own bespoke survey to examine your home’s condition and value.
 We’re a mobile team of London-based property specialists that’s here to make the entire purchase process go as smoothly as possible.

-Thanks to our years of experience, in-depth knowledge of London’s property market and extensive network of specialists, we can recommend solicitors, negotiate with buyers on your behalf, complete comprehensive surveys in under 48 hours, and much more.
+Thanks to our years of experience, in-depth knowledge of London’s property market and extensive network of specialists, we can recommend solicitors, negotiate with buyers on your behalf, complete comprehensive surveys in just a few days, and much more.

 We can even help you find your dream home and secure it for a fair price.
 Learn more about our Property Acquisition service for more information.

 If you have any questions about any of the steps detailed above, don’t hesitate to get in touch.
 Alternatively, if you need to obtain an independent Survey Report or Valuation, get your free quote today.